ubergarm/r1-ktransformers-guide/README.md

 1. There is a *hard runtime requirement* on at least one *CUDA* GPU with about 14GB VRAM for 4k context and [24GB for 8k context in v0.2.1](https://github.com/kvcache-ai/ktransformers?tab=readme-ov-file#-updates).
 If you want CPU *ONLY* inference, continue using `llama.cpp` currently.
 2. The Web and API interface do not work yet.
 They will hallucinate.
 3. Only the local chat is working.
+It has no memory, just one round of user prompt and assistant response.
 4. You must use a single line prompt with local chat as any copy paste '\n' will trigger multiple generations leading to confusing output.

 If you have an Intel Xeon with AMX extensions look closely at secton 4 below regarding the `v0.3 binary`.